msnba/msnba/README.md

 Hello!
 I'm a developer & high school student.
-I use Java and C++ for most CS-related things, as well as some web frameworks.
-I am currently learning Rust.
-I prefer working mostly on backend and low-level stuff, and I also like to work on random projects in my free time.
+I use Java and C++ for most CS-related things, as well as some web frameworks, and I am currently learning Rust.
+I prefer working mostly on low-level stuff and backend, but I also like working on random projects in my free time.

 DM **@msnba** on Discord for anything programming related.